 But heads up, they only stay fresh for about a week, so don’t wait too long to dig in!

-Where to Try: Any Japanese airports, big stores ( Not available in 7/11 or Lawson)
+• Where to Try: Japan airport duty free shops ( Not available in 7/11 or Lawson)

 Matcha Cookies and cake